yt-project/yt/doc/source/visualizing/volume_rendering.rst

 ------------------

 The scene interface provides a modular interface for creating renderings of arbitrary data sources.
 As such, manual composition of a scene can require a bit more work, but we will also provide several helper functions that attempt to create satisfactory default volume renderings.

-Here is a working example for rendering the IsolatedGalaxy dataset.
+***needs ipython notebook with two examples here: one high-level one using the yt.volume_render() functionality and the other detailed example using yt.create_scene() to generate a base scene, then modifying all of the components, adding some opaque sources, changing the camera position, transfer function, lens, etc.  Then using "print scene" to display the useful __repr__ output for the scene and other VR classes.
+The text below could be useful too.
+Right now, we cannot use ipython notebooks with the VR infrastructure because there is no Scene.show() method.
+Once it is introduced we should be able to do this.***

 When the
 :func:`~yt.visualization.volume_rendering.volume_rendering.volume_render`